TeamJoe/SAT-Solver/README.md

 * Could look for maximum splits
 ** Function to check for variables with most siblings ** Function to check for variable with most `unique` (in-laws) siblings.
 Siblings your siblings don't also have
+* Can speed up SATState::getSplit() by using maps and adding current sibling map to VariableState

 --Caching--
 * What is the same cached value?